The undergraduate business curriculum at the School of Business caters to students at different career stages.

 - BBUS 340/ELCBUS 340 - Operations and Project Management (5 credits)

 - BBUS 350/ELCBUS 350 - Business Finance (5 credits)

-- *In addition to the core courses listed above, the Eastside Leadership Center offers ELCBUS 301 Business Statistics and ELCBUS 330 Information Management and Analysis
+- *In addition to the core courses listed above, the Bellevue location offers ELCBUS 301 Business Statistics and ELCBUS 330 Information Management and Analysis

 Options are documented on your transcript.